Bartlett-Christopher/coaching_manual/README.md

 - Restart the site server using the `runserver` command

-- Your now all up and running :)
+- You're now all up and running :)
 Navigate to localhost:8000 to register user data.
 Navigate to localhost:8000/list to see all the registered users